shijiezhao/MachineLearning/README.md

 # Steps to update
 1. Make the changes
+2. git add *
-2. git commit -a
+3. git commit -a
-3. git push
+4. git push